joshrp/moonlight-docs/Frequently-Asked-Questions.md

 There is a bug in GeForce Experience which causes it to believe that RTX 3000-series GPUs do not support HEVC encoding.

 A hotfix from NVIDIA is [available here](https://nvidia.custhelp.com/app/answers/detail/a_id/5106).

+## Why is my frame rate low when streaming my desktop on a laptop with NVIDIA Optimus?

+There is extra overhead to stream the desktop when Optimus is enabled, because each frame must be copied back from the iGPU to the NVIDIA GPU for NVENC to encode it.
+This extra copying overhead usually results in frame rates between 25 and 40 FPS while streaming the desktop.

+Once you start a full-screen game, the streaming performance should go back to normal.
+If it doesn't, make sure your game is set to run on the NVIDIA GPU and that your game is set to use full-screen exclusive mode instead of borderless windowed mode.